Jay341997/SmartShoppingSystem/README.md

 2.)
 Servo Motors:
 In smart shopping cart we used two servo motors for two doors.
 	First door is above the cart.
 This door is also equipped with FSR sensor to detect whether there is any product is on that or not.
-When customer put any product on that horizontal door, FSR sensor will give readings and when customer scan that productís barcode from scanner it will send signal to arduino to open that door and put that product inside cart.
+When customer put any product on that horizontal door, FSR sensor will give readings and when customer scan that product‚Äôs barcode from scanner it will send signal to arduino to open that door and put that product inside cart.
 This door opening and closing is too fast so that there is no chance for cheating.
 	Second door is vertically situated on the side of cart.
 This door will open when customer wants to remove something from cart that he does not want, so customer click on remove button on mobile application, it will ask password on next step.
 Security guard have that password.
 Now security guard enters password second door will open and guard will take out things that customer want to remove.
 	When customer pays his bill second door will automatically open on the trigger of mobile application connected via bluetooth.
 And customer will take out everything from cart.